 Enjoy a 1-hour walking tour where you will view the fabulous architecture of the area and hear how such remarkable structures are preserved over time.
 See where the Age of Innocence was filmed, while learning about the history of the town.
 After the tour, feel free to stop into the Visitor’s Center and view the award winning slideshow, about the history of the RiverSpark area or visit their gift shop.

 When the steamboat debuted in 1807, the Hudson River became a waterway of leisurely travel.
 Kingston preserves the heritage of the region at the Hudson River Maritime Museum.
-Kingston is also located in an area of the Hudson River often referred to as "Millionaires Row" - which is replete with palatial estates and grand mansions built by wealthy New York businessmen who bought the property for summer retreats.
+Kingston is also located in an area of the Hudson River often referred to as "Millionaires Row," replete with palatial estates and grand mansions built by wealthy New York businessmen as a summer retreat.

-Take a narrated bus tour of Kingston and learn about the history of this charming town.
+Take a narrated tour of Kingston and learn about the history of this charming town.
 You will enjoy stops at Old Dutch Church and the Senate House, where New York's first Senate met in 1777 amidst the turmoil of a British military invasion.
-Now a museum, the home showcases 18th and 19th century artwork by John Vanderlyn and other members of the Vanderlyn family of Kingston.
+Now a museum, the home showcases 18th- and 19th-century artwork by John Vanderlyn and other members of the Vanderlyn family of Kingston.

 Due to Hyde Park’s natural beauty and proximity to the city, families such as the Astors and Vanderbilts built weekend homes nearby.
-The area is most famously known as the birthplace of U.S. President Franklin D. Roosevelt.
-His Springwood estate is now the site of the Home of Franklin D. Roosevelt National Historic Site.
+The area is most famously known as the birthplace of U.S. President Franklin D. Roosevelt and is the site of the Franklin D. Roosevelt Presidential Library and Museum, as well as his home, Springwood estate, which is designated as a National Historic Site.

 FDR Home & Museum Tour